Assassin's Creed (comic series): Setting Sun

-As Quila and Gonzalo are about to be taken away to be sacrificed, Tuti Cusi reveals to Quila that Gonzalo is an Assassin and claims that the latter killed Emperor Atahualpa, although Gonzalo later clarifies that his mission was to protect the Emperor and he failed; he aims to fix his mistake by saving Manco's life.
-After learning from Gonzalo that the quipu came from a merchant, Quila realizes that Tuti Cusi is behind the plot to kill the Emperor and tries to warn Ayar, who was ordered by his father to be the one to sacrifice her in order to restore his honor.
-Having a change of heart, Ayar saves Quila and the two ride together to save the Emperor.
-Quila prevents him from drinking from what she believes is a poisoned cup, but Tuti Cusi reveals his true plan to have the Emperor murdered by an assassin and make himself look like a hero who tried to protect him.
-Just as Quila and Ayar are about to be killed, Gonzalo arrives and takes out the assassin, while Tuti Cusi is knocked out by Ayar as he attempts to flee.
+Quila and Gonzalo are sentenced to death by Tuti Cusi, who further taunts them by revealing that Gonzalo is an Assassin who killed Emperor Atahualpa; however, Gonzalo later clarifies to Quila that his mission had been to protect the Emperor, and that his failure to do so has been haunting him ever since.
+As the two are about to be sacrificed, they are saved by Ayar, who has chosen to believe Quila's innocence, still being in love with her.
+Determining that Tuti Cusi himself is behind the plot to kill Emperor Manco, Quila and Ayar try to stop the assassination.
+They nearly fail, but thanks to Gonzalo's timely arrival, the would-be assassin is eliminated, and Tuti Cusi is knocked out by Ayar.
 In the aftermath, Quila is appointed the Emperor's official chasqui for her heroism, and is offered a place in the Brotherhood by Gonzalo, who tells her to use the password "Don Gonzalo Pardo" should she wish to join.
 Using this password, Charlotte is able to decrypt the location of the Erudito meeting, learning it will take place in Argentina.
-She then surrenders herself to Sanchez to ensure her friends' safety, but the Templar convoy carrying them is attacked by the cartel, who rescue Charlotte and take her to Galina and Kody, as Galina could not leave Charlotte behind and secretly made a deal with the cartel.
-The Assassins fly to Buenos Aires and are led to a meeting with an Erudito contact, who Charlotte is shocked to discover is her grandmother Florencia.
+She then surrenders herself to Sanchez to ensure her friends' safety, but the Templar convoy transporting them is attacked by Viera's cartel, who seek revenge on the Templars for their leader's death.
+Charlotte escapes during the chaos and reunites with Galina and Kody before all three fly to Buenos Aires.
+There, they are led to a meeting with an Erudito contact, who Charlotte is shocked to discover is her grandmother Florencia.